xoofx/xoofx.github.io/_posts/2015-09-10-slow-visual-studio-2015-with-roslyn.md

 comments: true
 ---

 At work, we have switched to VS2015 and have been experiencing so far lots "Visual Studio Not Responding" while editing the code.
-I first thought that it was ReSharper that was crawling VS. Then I started to disable many extensions, but still while typing into a C# file, sometimes VS could get stuck for more than 10+ seconds!
+I first thought that it was ReSharper that was crawling VS. Then I tried to disable almost all extensions, but still while typing into a C# file, sometimes VS could get stuck for more than 10+ seconds!

-So I started to dig into this problem with xperf (with the shiny new WPR and WPA tools from Windows 10 SDK!) and discovered that it was mainly due to the GC (and Roslyn) crawling VS (If you are a C++ programmer, you can laugh at it, for sure).
+Digging a bit more into this problem with xperf (with the shiny new WPR and WPA tools from Windows 10 SDK!)
+I discovered that it was mainly due to the GC (and maybe Roslyn) crawling VS (If you are a C++ programmer, you can laugh at it, for sure).
 Here is a screenshot of the xperf report:

 ![Visual Studio 2015 WPA](/images/VS2015_Roslyn_GC.jpg)